MuMashhour/TSP-NeuroHeuristics/README.md

 #### (Step 2) Neural Network Evaluation:

 The program then takes the three parameters and inputs them into a neural network, which consists of an input layer with three nodes, four hidden layers with six nodes each, and an output layer with one node.
-The network evaluates weights or 'Heuristics' for each vertex based on these parameters, and this is done for all vertices.
+The network evaluates weights or 'Heuristics' for each edge based on these parameters, and this is done for all edges.

 <p>
     <img src="https://user-images.githubusercontent.com/98267072/230638500-887d8f37-3b31-4a05-ab4d-bf05a1693f05.png" width="200px"/>